 Retention and management of information on the performance of Directors' duties are carried out appropriately in accordance with laws, regulations, and Company rules.
-During the fiscal year under review, we strived to raise awareness of all personnel on the importance of information security through information security training and drills for Group executives and employees, under the Groupwide information security management structure based on the Basic Policy for Information Security and the rules of that policy.
+We are striving to raise awareness of all personnel on the importance of information security through information security training and drills for Group executives and employees, under the Groupwide information security management structure based on the Basic Policy for Information Security and the rules of that policy.